ircam-ismm/comote/README.md

 #### Target v1 - 15-20 may

+- [x] check the use of React states in UseEffect functions, that need to be pure
+- [x] check OSC send on iOS
+- [x] do not bind udp socket, at leat use automatic port
+- [-] rotate sockets for quick send
+- [x] exclusive port
+- [x] async send (requestAnimationFrame or setTimeout), worker, queueMicrotask

+- [ ] automatically reconnect server, when possible

+- [ ] do not resample (use sensors callback)
+- [ ] estimate sensors sample rate

 - [x] review icons and splash screen (make them brighter and more graphic)
 - [x] allow to define an id on client